shyamvarun/twitter-countdown-bot/README.md

 - Posts the number of days remaining to a specified date.
 - Uses Tweepy Python library with Twitter API v2.
 - Reads API credentials securely from a `.env` file.
-- Deployable on PythonAnywhere with scheduled daily runs.